dearhive/MashShare/readme.txt

 = 2.5.4 not released =
 * New: Share button support for Google AMP Accelerated Mobile Pages when using the WordPress official AMP plugin https://wordpress.org/plugins/amp/
+* New: Autoptimize support - Concatenating of css and js files
+* New: BWP Minify (Better WordPress Minify) support - Concatenating of css and js files
 * New: Performance improvement: Number of share count requests are reduced
 * New: Fakecount support RTL languages like arabic and hebraic
-* New: Allow the use of css style concatenating with BWP Minify (Better WordPress Minify) or Autoptimize plugin
 * New: Rename tab "Extensions" to "Add-On Settings"
 * New: Rename "Add-Ons" to "Get More Add-Ons"

 * Tweak: Hiding shares when x shares are reached will be done via php and not longer css
 * Tweak: Adding debug constant MASHSB_DEBUG for developing purposes
 * Tweak: Cleaning code

 * Fix: $post undefined message
 * Fix: Remove !important css declarations in AMP inline style declaration